rep2recall/rep2recall/README.md

 SECRET=          # Generate this yourself FIREBASE_SDK=    # Get this from Firebase Admin SDK, and JSONify it VUE_APP_FIREBASE_CONFIG=   # Get this from Firebase Client, and JSONify it

+# Optional
+DEFAULT_USER=  # The email address that you want to use the API (See the API at http://localhost:8080/api/doc)
 ```

 However, in production, only the first three are required.